JAlazer/Creatorverse/README.md

 ## Notes

+For this prework I wanted to make use of React Router with Typescript, as Typescript allows for clear definition of what a certain component should be working with in terms of data types.

-The main challenge with creating this website was ensuring that data from the Adding and Editing forms match the type definition of what I had created in the types.ts file for what a ContentCreator is represented as!
+The main challenge with creating this was ensuring that data from the Adding and Editing forms match the type definition of what I had created in the types.ts file for what a ContentCreator is represented as!

 ## License